noloader/SHA-Intrinsics/README.md

 ## Power8 SHA

-The Power8 source files are just about complete.
+The Power8 source files are just about complete but performance appears to be flat.
+To compile the sources on an POWER8 machine, be sure your CXXFLAGS include `-mcpu=power8` with GCC and `-qarch=pwr8 -qaltivec` with IBM XL C/C++.

 Performance increases significantly using built-ins, but it seems like there is still room for improvement.
-One of the problems we are having is IBM's documentation sucks.
-There is no documentation to help guide a design and implementation that provides the most performant hashing.

-Below are the numbers we are observing for SHA-256 and SHA-512 using built-ins.
-The numbers are not that impressive.
+Below are the numbers we are observing for SHA-256 and SHA-512, but they are not that impressive.
 Even OpenSSL's numbers seems relatively dull.
-We expect Power8's SHA-256 to be somewhere between 2 to 6 cpb; and SHA-512 between 4 to 8 cpb (but it is only a guess).

 According to IBM's [Performance Optimization and Tuning Techniques for IBM Power Systems Processors Including IBM POWER8](https://www.redbooks.ibm.com/redbooks/pdfs/sg248171.pdf), p.
-182: *"[POWER8] in-core SHA instructions can increase speed, as compared with equivalent JIT-generated code"*.
-If performance goals are only to outperform JIT, then this might be the best we can do.
+182: *"[POWER8] in-core SHA instructions can increase speed, as compared with equivalent JIT-generated code."* If the performance goals are only to outperform JIT, then we might be at the limits (assuming JIT'ed code is slower than native code).

 # Benchmarks